Kennett curse: Results

 The losing streak ended as follows:

 The curse looked to continue, with Geelong leading by 19 points midway through the final quarter, but Hawthorn rallied and kicked three goals and seven behinds to Geelong's solitary point to overrun the Cats by 5 points.
 Paul Chapman, who earlier had publicised the Geelong players' pact never to lose to Hawthorn, missed the preliminary final due to suspension.
 He was then traded to Essendon at the end of the season.

 Aftermath

 The rivalry still produces exciting games and routinely draws crowds of 63,000+ to each game (the COVID-19 pandemic notwithstanding).
 The following year, Geelong beat the Hawks by 19 points in Round 5 but then were blown out in their Qualifying Final to the Hawks two weeks after losing to the Hawks by 23.
 Those were the first half of four straight Hawthorn wins through 2015.
-The Cats did win their most recent finals meeting, a qualifying final, in 2016 by 2 points.
+The Cats did win their most recent finals meeting, a qualifying final, in 2025 by 30 points.
 During the home-and-away games since 2016, Geelong has had an overall edge, with Geelong's five wins to Hawthorn's three, including the last three wins.

+Easter Monday match

+The Hawks and Cats have contested an annual match on Easter Monday since 2010.